mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-realm-deprecated/README.md

 - Render an authenticated embedded dashboard
 - Render a dashboard to valid users only
 - App Services authentication
-- Data filtering by App Services User Role.
+- Data filtering by App Services User Role

-## Quick Start
+## Quickstart

 _The following steps presume the use of npm, though yarn works as well._